Cray-HPE/docs-csm/operations/network/management_network/aruba/lldp.md

 # Link Layer Discovery Protocol (LLDP)

-LLDP is used to advertise the device’s identity and abilities and read other devices connected to the same network.
+LLDP is used to advertise the device's identity and abilities and read other devices connected to the same network.

 > **NOTE:** LLDP is enabled by default.